 University Work Force Employees

-Employees and faculty who are not covered by a collective bargaining unit may file a grievance in accordance with 6c6-2.029 - Grievance Process for Employees Not Covered by a Bargaining Unit.
+Employees and faculty who are not covered by a collective bargaining unit may file a grievance in accordance with 6c6-2.029.

-Employees may grieve any condition affecting the employee that he/she believes substantially affects a term(s) and/or condition(s) of employment that is unjust; a non-disciplinary matter, University Rule or Policy that has been wrongfully applied or applied in a manner that violates the Rule or Policy; or a disciplinary action taken that is inappropriate.
+Employees may grieve any condition affecting the employee that he/she believes substantially affects a term(s) and/or condition(s) of employment that is unjust.
+This would include a non-disciplinary matter, University Rule or Policy that has been wrongfully applied or applied in a manner that violates the Rule or Policy; or a disciplinary action taken that is inappropriate.

 Employees should review the grievance process for complete information on filing grievances.